Stance on Sustainability

 Global Code of Conduct & Ethics (COCE)

-Toyota Tsusho established and announced the Global Code of Conduct & Ethics (COCE), a more concrete statement of the Behavioral Guidelines, which support the Corporate Philosophy, on July 1, 2016.
-The COCE serves as a shared, global statement of conduct and ethical norms applicable to all Toyota Tsusho Group officers and employees, and we seek to achieve the Global Vision through thorough understanding and practice of the COCE.
+Toyota Tsusho established the Global Code of Conduct & Ethics (COCE) in 2016, following a resolution by the Board of Directors, as a more concrete expression of the Behavioral Guidelines that supports the Corporate Philosophy.
+The COCE was formulated collectively by Group employees in Japan and overseas and has been translated into 23 languages.
+The COCE serves as a shared, global statement of conduct and ethical norms applicable to all Toyota Tsusho Group officers and employees, and we seek to realize the Corporate Philosophy and Global Vision through thorough understanding and practice of the COCE.

 Global Code of Conduct & Ethics (10 creeds)